 - MATLAB does not have

-importdo not have the option to exposed the (nested tree of) package name to the workspace.
-It always output the leaf-node to the current workspace, the same way as
+importdo not have the option to expose the (nested tree of) package name to the workspace.
+It always dumps the leaf-node to the current workspace, the same way as

 - MATLAB does not have an optional

 asstatement for you to give an alternative name to the package you just imported.
 In my opinion, Python has to provide the